kyonifer/koma/docs/markdown/General_Usage_Guide/Functionality_Overview.md

 the default implementation doesnt implement some of the advanced functionalities on `Matrix`, such as decompositions.
 For a complete implementation of the `Matrix` interface, you'll want to select an optimized backend available on your target platform.
-Currently optimized backends are only available for the JVM, with more on the way for JS and Native soon.
+Currently optimized backends are only available for the JVM and Native, with JS coming soon.
 Here's a summary of the current available backends:

 | Artifact              | Supported Platforms  | Provided Classes | ...which implement (respectively) |
 |-----------------------|----------------------|------------------------|------------------|